samsaem/LingGo/README.md

-## Environment Set Up:
+## Environment Set Up

-To launch LingGo on your local machine, please download or clone [this repository](git@github.com:samsaem/UCLA-CS-35L.git) and follow the instructions below.
+To launch LingGo on your local machine, please download or clone [this repository](https://github.com/samsaem/UCLA-CS-35L.git) and follow the instructions below.

 **Set up dependencies**